MikelMNJ/xerum/README.md

 # Xerum
-Xerum is a component library, mean for use in React 16.8+ applications.
+Xerum is a component library, meant for use in React 16.8+ applications.

 **Note**: This library is undergoing a major rewrite using styled-components.
 Components are missing as a result and will be added back, as they are refactored.
 It is not recommended to install until v1.0 has been published.